robvalero/Robvalero/README.md

 ## Robert Valero

-### Web Developer |
+###Hi there👋 I'm Robert

-👋 Hi, I'm Robert Valero, a web developer and designer with lots of passion for technology, I'm very dedicated when building dynamic and responsive web applications, with atention to detail mindset and with a solid foundation in front-end technologies, I strive to deliver seamless user experiences and robust functionality to the projects I work with!
+I'm a web developer and designer with lots of passion for technology, I'm very dedicated when building dynamic and responsive web applications, with atention to detail mindset and with a solid foundation in front-end technologies, I strive to deliver seamless user experiences and robust functionality to the projects I work with!

 ### 🚀 Skills and Technologies